 Or are you taking a different route and working for the long term payoff of having your child like vegetables?

-What do you think?
-Does rewarding your child for eating work for you (and your child) or not?
-Share your experiences, we’d love to hear.
+Does bribing your child to eat work for you (and your child) or not?